MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     ![Migrate](./media/contoso-migration-tfs-vsts/migrate2.png)

-3. In the Detach Team Project Collection Wizard > **Servicing Message**, they provide a message for users who might try to connect to projects in the collection.
+3. In the detach team project collection wizard > **Servicing message**, they provide a message for users who might try to connect to projects in the collection.

     ![Migrate](./media/contoso-migration-tfs-vsts/migrate3.png)